Updated: July 13, 2021

 - United Kingdom

-You can book summer 2021 travel to Europe now.
+You can book 2021 and 2022 travel to Europe now.
 Just be sure to book with no change fees or full refund policies, in case of the unexpected.

-The bottom line is if you’re ready, travel is ready too.
-If you plan to travel this summer be sure to book ASAP (changeable/refundable, of course), as flights and hotels are likely to be fully booked through 2021 as people rush to get out of the house after a year of pandemic boredom.
+The bottom line is if you’re ready, travel is ready, too.
+If you plan to travel this year or next, be sure to book ASAP (changeable/refundable, of course), as flights and hotels are likely to be packed as people rush to get out of the house after a year of pandemic boredom.